EHB-MCT/assignment-2-ThomasHeusdens/progress.md

   - Updated `Home.js` to focus on fetching and passing data to the `Courses` component.
   - Simplified `Home.js` and added detailed function comments for clarity.

 - **Outcome**: Fully functional `CoursePage` with a sidebar and detailed unit viewer.
 Backend supports unit data and retrieves units dynamically based on `courseId`.
 Database populated with rich sample data for courses and units.
 Frontend components are modular and well-documented, improving code readability.
 Navigation between pages and units works seamlessly.
+Code is clean, modular, and well-documented, ensuring maintainability.
+All changes are successfully merged into the `main` branch.

 ---